We are protecting wildlife

 Our woodlands provide more than a quarter of a million hectares of habitat for wildlife.
 Over half of England’s rarest species can be found in the nation’s forests, including red squirrels, water voles, goshawks and ospreys.

-We care for some of the most valuable places for wildlife in the country, including over 68,000 hectares of Sites of Special Scientific Interest (SSSIs) and eight National Nature Reserves (NNRs).
+We care for some of the most valuable places for wildlife in the country, including over 68,000 hectares of Sites of Special Scientific Interest (SSSIs) and National Nature Reserves (NNRs).

 Through sustainable land management, we are creating healthy ecosystems and protecting and improving ancient woodlands and nature reserves.